przbadu/dotfiles/README.md

 4. **Stow Conflicts**
     - Remove existing dotfiles or backup them before running stow
     - Use `stow -D <package>` to unlink before re-linking

+5. **Sudo Issues**
+    - Script automatically detects privilege level
+    - Run as regular user (recommended) or as root
+    - Ensure sudo is available if not running as root

 ## Contributing